Matt Ellis (Australian musician): American years

 Returning to Los Angeles in 2006, Ellis collaborated with fellow musician Branden Harper to produce his third solo album, Tell the People.
 Recorded at Veneto West Studios in Culver City, California and engineered by Ronan Chris Murphy, the album featured a stellar cast of musicians.
 The recording sessions included Nels Cline (Wilco) and Tim Young (David Sylvian, The Youngs) on guitar, Greg Leisz (k.d. lang, Beck, Joni Mitchell) on lap steel, pedal steel and mandolin, Tim Luntzel, (Bright Eyes, Norah Jones, Emmylou Harris) on bass, Dave Palmer (Fiona Apple, Air) on piano and Rhodes and Branden Harper on drums.
 Ellis' wife provided vocals on tracks 10 and 11.

-In promotion for this well received and critically acclaimed album, Ellis performed across the US, with regular shows at such esteemed Los Angeles music venues as the Hotel Cafe and The Troubadour.
+In promotion for this album, Ellis performed across the US, with regular shows at such esteemed Los Angeles music venues as the Hotel Cafe and The Troubadour.
 He returned to his homeland twice off the back of the album, playing both Brisbane and Sydney, Australia.

 Ellis took to the Little Radio stage at South by Southwest, playing multiple days in 2007, 2008, 2009 and 2010.

 Ellis' fourth album, Births, Deaths & Marriages, was released in March 2010.
 Vocals and acoustic guitar were recorded in a Venice Beach loft with drummer Branden Harper once again.
 The laid-back recording environment suited the songs, and Ellis, perfectly, sometimes capturing and keeping a song played in full for the first time.
 Over several months, special guest musicians were brought in, adding layers to the songs note by note.
 Returning guest Greg Leisz (Joni Mitchell, Robert Plant and Alison Krauss, Emmylou Harris) added his haunting, signature pedal steel, lap steel and banjo to four tracks while Tim Young (Beck, Daniel Johnston) channeled the desert through his Telecaster on five of them.
 Calexico's Nick Luca added further electric guitars, piano and Fender Rhodes while his Calexico bandmate Jacob Valenzuela rounded out two songs with trumpet.
 This album is inspired by Ellis' travels across the south and his love for the Mississippi Delta region.
 There was a surprise performance by gospel great (who sang the duet "Gimme Shelter" with Mick Jagger on the Let it Bleed album), Merry Clayton.
 Ellis mixed the album with Craig Schumacher (Calexico, Devotchka, Iron & Wine, Neko Case, Richard Buckner) at his WaveLab studios in Tucson, Arizona.

 The lead single, "Heart of Mine", was featured on Andrew Zimmern's Appetite For Life and received an Honorable Mention in the International Songwriting Competition in the Americana category.
 "Heart of Mine"'s music video, directed by Ellis, took home third place for Best Video in 2010.
 Tracks from Births, Deaths & Marriages have received wide AAA radio airplay across the US, including LA's KCSN, operating out of Northridge, California.
 "Heart of Mine" is featured in the James Franco produced film The Heyday of the Insensitive Bastards.